FirmwGuy/CEP/docs/L0_Kernel/EXTERNAL-LIBRARIES-INTERFACE.md

 - Lifetime and ownership
   - Create/destroy handles; pin/unpin external memory; reference counting if available.
   - Guarantee that borrowed views remain valid at least for the current heartbeat.
+  - Provide `handle_retain/release` hooks in the vtable so L0 can respect adapter ownership rules when HANDLE/STREAM cells are created or destroyed.

 - Tagged accessors (by cepDT; no raw field peeking)
-  - Read‑only getters that return CEP snapshots (VALUE/DATA) or stream windows.
+  - Read-only getters that return CEP snapshots (VALUE/DATA) or stream windows.
   - Enumerators that yield items as snapshots or handles with their own accessors.
   - Optional debug serializers that expose a safe, stable description for logs.

 - Mutations with preconditions
   - Methods accept expected version/ETag/hash; adapter checks and applies, returning outcomes for journaling.
   - Expose idempotency keys where the foreign system supports them.
+  - Implement `stream_read/write/map/unmap` callbacks so `cep_cell_stream_*` can journal I/O while the adapter enforces foreign invariants.

 - Threading and scheduling
   - Document thread safety.
 If the library is not thread‑safe, serialize through the adapter.